Growing up I never read Nancy Drew, or even the Hardy Boys. I was always a Tom Swift, Rick Brant, Doc Savage kind of series guy.

 The first ND author was Mildred Wirt, later Mildred Wirt Benson (1905-2002).
 She wrote 23 of the originals books out of 56 total (in actuality it has grown to 175 total), beginning with The Secret of the Old Clock in 1930.
 The second author was Stratemeyer's daughter, Harriet Stratemeyer Adams (1892-1982), who, along with her sister Edna, inherited the Syndicate upon her father's death in 1930.
 Harriet wrote 26 of the originals and rewrote an additional eight.
 To quote someone else, "Mildred may have created the Nancy Drew voice, but Harriet refined and ultimately defined it."
 Of the rest, there was Walter Karig, who wrote three ND's in the 1930's, George Waller Jr. and Wilhelmina Rankin, who co-wrote one title each with Harriet.
 A single title was written each by Margaret Scherf, Alma Sasse and Charles Strong.

-The first Nancy Drew artist was Russel Haviland Tandy (1891-1963).
-He produced 25 dustjackets, from 1930 to 1950, consisting of volumes 1-10 and 12-26.
-Tandy also drew the endpages silhouette which were used on all of the early editions (seen above), and all of the glossy frontispieces and interior illustrations for volumes 1 through 13.
+Tandy produced 25 dust jackets, from 1930 to 1950, consisting of volumes 1-10 and 12-26.
+Tandy also drew the silhouette endpages which were used on all of the early editions (seen above), and all of the glossy frontispieces and interior illustrations for volumes 1 through 13.
 That's what we're going to look at here, or as much of it as can be had.
 The interior illustrations were dropped after that, and on later editions both they and the frontispieces were printed on just plain paper.
-If you come across an old ND that has all of its illustrations on glossy paper, snatch it up for goodness sake---it's a rare bird these days.
+If you come across an old ND that has all of its illustrations on glossy paper, snatch it up for goodness sake--it's a rare item these days.

-In addition to the Nancy Drew books, Tandy spent over twenty years illustrating juveniles, mostly for Grosset & Dunlap (the primary publisher of Stratemeyer Syndicate titles) and Cupples & Leon.
-Those included the Hardy Boys, Beverly Gray and Dana Girls series, among many others.
-After graduating from the Art Student's League in 1917, and before taking on books, he began producing fashion illustrations for various department store catalogs such as Sears, J.C.
+After graduating from the Art Student's League in 1917, and before taking on books, Tandy began producing fashion illustrations for various department store catalogs such as Sears, J.C.
 Penney and Montgomery Ward, and in the last ten years before retirement he was back doing the same thing, this time for Lord & Taylor and Saks Fifth Avenue.
-Somehow between all of those commercial assignments he found time to be a band director, song writer, and a mean trumpet soloist.
+Somehow between all of those commercial assignments and book illustrations he found time to be a band director, song writer, and trumpet soloist.

 Volume One: THE SECRET OF THE OLD CLOCK (Grosset & Dunlap, 1930).
-This is the most charming Tandy cover of them all, and it's no wonder the series went on to become one of the bestselling teen series of all time.
+This, I think, is the most charming Tandy cover of them all, and it's no wonder the series went on to become one of the bestselling teen series of all time.
 The sad part is that most of Tandy's artwork was lost in a house fire in 1962.
-The only ND's that survived are two paintings, The Mystery of the Moss-Covered Mansion (1941) and The Secret in the Old Attic (1944), plus a couple of sketches of Grace Horton, his ND model.
+The only ND's that survived are two paintings, The Mystery of the Moss-Covered Mansion (1941) and The Secret in the Old Attic (1944), plus a couple of sketches of Grace Horton, his primary ND model.

 Volume Two: THE HIDDEN STAIRCASE (Grosset & Dunlap, 1930).
 Ah, the proverbial flashlight.
 Somewhere I read that this image is the most replicated one in the entire ND canon by fans who like to draw and paint.
 Makes sense, nothing says Nancy Drew more that this cover.